 |Franklin Delano Roosevelt on the streets of Buenos Aires, 1936|

 When I wrote the previous article, I was unaware that Franklin D. Roosevelt—arguably the greatest president ever—had visited the Argentine capital in 1936, on an extended cruise through the Americas (at the time, there was no Air Force One to jet the chief executive overseas).
 One of his goals was to encourage a front of opposition to encroaching European fascism.
+The text of his speech is online at the FDR Presidential Library.

 It’s noteworthy that, in 1961, local authorities changed the name of Calle Guanacache, in the northern barrio of Belgrano, to Franklin D. Roosevelt.
 The current White House occupant, who’s succeeded in making the rest of the world share the skepticism that many Argentines always do of US presidents, is unlikely ever to achieve any such recognition.